EndPointCorp/end-point-blog/2013/12/23/building-imagemagick-on-rhelcentos-6.html.md

 Image::Magick T_PTROBJ
 ```

 Then build, test, and install as usual.
-That's it.
+That’s it.